Premiere Elements 2019

 The new clip appears in front of the one on which you dropped it, and subsequent clips shift to the right.

-You can rearrange clips in a movie by copying and pasting them within your project.
-You can copy and paste multiple clips at a time, and either insert them between existing clips or overlay existing frames.
-The clips maintain their relative spacing in time.
+In Premiere Elements 2019, you can rearrange clips in a movie by copying and pasting them within your project.
+You can copy and paste multiple clips at a time.
+Clips that you paste are added to the end of the sceneline.

-Adobe Premiere Elements 11 pastes clips to the Video 1 or Audio 1 track at the location of the current-time indicator.
+In Premiere Elements 2018 and earlier releases, clips are pasted to the Video 1 or Audio 1 track at the location of the current-time indicator.
 However, you can avoid this action by manually copying clips on multiple tracks.
 When you paste a clip in the Quick view timeline, the current-time indicator moves to the end of a clip.
 This feature enables easy and efficient handling of consecutive paste operations.

 You can also copy a clip’s attributes—motion, opacity, volume, and other effects—and paste them into another clip.